 There is something SO calming about working with playdough – even as an adult I find making and manipulating it incredibly satisfying.
 It’s always been one of my favorite rainy day go-to’s.
-Inspired by a rain-drenched afternoon in the backyard and a friends’ “Feather Forest” Instagram post, we came up with this paper straw and play dough fairy forest play invitation.
+Inspired by a rain-drenched afternoon in the backyard and a friends’ “Feather Forest” Instagram post, we gathered the things we needed for this paper straw and play dough fairy forest play invitation.

-It’s a wonderful combination of natural sensory learning, creative nature play, and fine motor skill practice for young kiddos, and the end result looks like a tiny little forest – just magical!
+It’s a wonderful combination of natural sensory learning, creative nature play, and fine motor skill practice for young kiddos, and the end result looks like a perfectly fairy-sized mini forest – just magical!
 You can combine this activity with our shoebox nature explorer’s kit DIY for a day packed with outdoor investigation and little lessons in ecology.

 After a long cold winter, and a chilly spring we had a warm weekend and EVERYTHING in the yard just popped!
 We had a beautiful Saturday, with major plans to spend a full summer Sunday outside, but Mother Nature surprised us with an hours-long rainstorm.